Forming and Exploring Habitable Worlds

 A Week of Exciting Talks and an Optional Inspiring Retreat

-This meeting in Edinburgh follows the July 2022 Goldschmidt Conference in Hawaii and the August 2022 Geoanalysis Conference / 5th International Workshop on Highly Siderophile Element Geochemistry and Cosmochemistry in Freiberg, Germany, while sandwiched between the earlier 53rd Lunar and Planetary Science Conference (LPSC) and the 54th LPSC occurring in March 2023, Houston, USA.
+This meeting in Edinburgh follows the July 2022 Goldschmidt Conference in Hawaii and the August 2022 Geoanalysis Conference / 5th International Workshop on Highly Siderophile Element Geochemistry and Cosmochemistry in Freiberg, Germany, while sandwiched between the earlier 53rd Lunar and Planetary Science Conference (LPSC) and the 54th LPSC occurring in March 2023, Houston, USA, and meetings of the EuroPlanet Scince Congress series.
 The Forming and Exploring Habitable Worlds event also complements and builds on the fully virtual Habitats Beyond workshop hosted by St Andrews in October 2021, and the now 2022 Annual Meeting of the Meteoritical Society in Glasgow.
-This series of meetings in the region - along with the recent and well-received virtual event led by students of the Edinburgh Women in Space group, the SPERO initiative, and the Scottish Space Leadership Council’s Sustainable Space Challenges meeting - accelerates excitement for- and strategic growth of space and planetary science across Scotland.
+This series of meetings in the region - along with the recent and well-received virtual event led by students of the Edinburgh Women in Space group, the SPERO initiative, and the Scottish Space Leadership Council’s Sustainable Space Challenges meeting - accelerates excitement for- and strategic growth of space and planetary science across Scotland, including within its education system.
+In addition, key aspects of this meeting relate to the interests and ongoing development of the UK Cosmochemical Analysis Network and the Distributed Planetary Laboratory Facilities of the Europlanet Society.

 The Forming and Exploring Habitable Worlds event will provide a forum for the exchange of new interdisciplinary findings and ideas in relation to two principle themes: